Don't delay your care at Mayo Clinic

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-When depression symptoms improve after starting an antidepressant, most people need to continue taking medication long term to prevent symptoms from returning.
-However, treatment may seem to stop working over time.
-This can happen for a number of reasons.
-These include:
+When depression symptoms improve after starting an antidepressant, many people need to continue taking medication long term to prevent symptoms from returning.

 Because there are so many reasons depression treatment can stop working, you may need to see a medical doctor who specializes in diagnosing and treating mental illness (psychiatrist) to figure out the best course of action.